ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 - "Understand the risks associated with rewriting history"
 keypoints:
 - "There are several ways of rewriting git history, each with specific use cases associated to them"
-- "Rewriting history can have unexpected consequences and you risk loosing information irremedaibly"
+- "Rewriting history can have unexpected consequences and you risk losing information permanently"
 - "Reset: You have made a mistake and want to keep the commit history tidy for the benefit of collaborators"
 - "Revert: You want to undo something done in the past without messing too much with the timeline, upsetting your collaborators"
-- "Stash: You want to do somnething else - eg. checkout someone else's branch - without loosing your current work"
+- "Stash: You want to do something else -- e.g. checkout someone else's branch -- without losing your current work"
 - "Rebase: Someone else has updated the main branch while you've been working and need to bring those changes to your branch"
 ---